 Luckily, enabling this feature is pretty simple, once you know where to look.
 This article will likely end up being a short one, as there really isn’t much to this process, but I’ll also cover some other things in here that are closely related, such as How to set up a Community challenge that uses these channel points, and how to change the name & icon of your channel points.

-Enable Channel points for Twitch using a Desktop PC
+How you can Enable Channel points for Twitch using a Desktop PC

 - Click on your portrait icon on the top right of the twitch.tv home page